-- The COVID-19 pandemic has impacted regional migration patterns, with a notable increase in migration from metropolitan to regional areas.
-This trend is underpinned by remote work capabilities, perceived health and lifestyle benefits of regional areas over urban areas, and ongoing congestion and affordability challenges in metropolitan Melbourne. - The housing market in Bass Coast has experienced strong demand for housing driven by sustained population growth (due to internal migration), resulting in high sales volumes and price growth. - The median house price in Bass Coast is now in-line with Greater Geelong (~\$750,000) and is the highest of any peri-urban municipality. - Cowes and Inverloch are the most in-demand locations in Bass Coast Shire.
-Other popular townships include San Remo, Cape Woolamai, Wonthaggi and Coronet Bay. - There has been a noticeable shift towards permanent buyers over holiday home/investment in recent years. - The buyer profile across Bass Coast is mixed, but primarily consists of: - o Local buyers seeking to upsize or downsize; - Intrastate migration primarily residents within a 100km commuter distance (e.g., Casey, Cardinia, Greater Dandenong, South Gippsland); and - Investors and lifestyle buyers primarily holiday home and holiday rentals. - Intrastate buyers are attracted to the lifestyle characteristics, natural and coastal environment, and proximity/access to metropolitan Melbourne. - Demand for medium density housing is anticipated to grow, particularly in the larger settlements of Cowes, Inverloch and Wonthaggi.
+- The COVID-19 pandemic impacted regional migration patterns, with a notable increase in migration from metropolitan to regional areas.
+This trend is underpinned by remote work capabilities, perceived health and lifestyle benefits of regional areas over urban areas, and ongoing congestion and affordability challenges in metropolitan Melbourne. - The housing market in Bass Coast has experienced strong demand for housing driven by sustained population growth (due to internal migration), resulting in high sales volumes and price growth, however prices and activity have recently stabilised and in some cases, reduced. - Cowes and Inverloch are the most in-demand locations in Bass Coast Shire.
+Other popular townships include San Remo, Cape Woolamai, Wonthaggi and Coronet Bay. - There has been a noticeable shift towards permanent buyers over holiday home/investment in recent years. - The buyer profile across Bass Coast is mixed, but primarily consists of: - Local buyers seeking to upsize or downsize; - Intrastate migration primarily residents within a 100km commuter distance (e.g., Casey, Cardinia, Greater Dandenong, South Gippsland); and - Investors and lifestyle buyers primarily holiday home and holiday rentals. - Intrastate buyers are attracted to the lifestyle characteristics, natural and coastal environment, and proximity/access to metropolitan Melbourne. - Demand for medium density housing is anticipated to grow, particularly in the larger settlements of Cowes, Inverloch and Wonthaggi.
 However, medium density housing remains a secondary market to the primary demand for separate houses and house blocks exceeding 500sqm across Bass Coast. - Demand for rental properties is currently exceeding supply, and there is a lack of rental properties available.
 As a result, median rents have increased strongly in recent years. - Demand for rural living properties has increased in recent years, resulting in strong price growth for lots around 2ha.